 For UB to make continued progress towards our goal to be an institution that fosters diversity, inclusive excellence, and a sense of belonging and opportunity, the full spectrum of voices that form our vibrant faculty need to be heard.
 By broadly participating in the survey, faculty across units, disciplines, ranks, carreer stages, and different demographic and cultural backgrounds can ensure that their unique perspectives are included in the conversations, policies and processes that shape our university.

-Participation will entail completing a 25-minute, web-based survey; your unique link to the survey will be emailed to you via your UB email address from COACHE in the second week of February.
-Subsequently, the COACHE survey administrators will follow up with four email reminders over the weeks to those who haven't completed the survey yet, before the survey closes in early April.
+Participation entailed completing a 25-minute, web-based survey; a unique link to the survey was emailed to faculty via their UB email address from COACHE in the second week of February.
+Subsequently, the COACHE survey administrators followed up with four email reminders over the weeks to those who hadn't completed the survey, before the survey closed in early April.

-COACHE will not use any name or email address for any purposes except for this research.
-The data provided to UB will be received and kept on a secure server with oversight by Craig Abbey, Vice Provost for Institutional Analysis and Planning.
-No administrators, staff or faculty members outside the Office of Institutional Analysis at UB will have access to the unit-record data.
+COACHE does not use any name or email address for any purposes except for this research.
+The data provided to UB were received and are kept on a secure server with oversight by Craig Abbey, Vice Provost for Institutional Analysis and Planning.
+No administrators, staff or faculty members outside the Office of Institutional Analysis at UB have access to the unit-record data.

-More information on how the survey is administered and how data are handled securely and anonymously by COACHE can be found here.
+More information on how the survey was administered and how data are handled securely and anonymously by COACHE can be found here.

-In a process approved by Harvard’s institutional review board, COACHE will provide our campus with their summary report, as well as the confidential unit-record database, stripped of names and e-mail addresses.
-The data provided to UB will be received and kept on a secure server with oversight by Craig Abbey, Vice Provost for Institutional Analysis and Planning.
-No administrators, staff or faculty member outside the Office of Institutional Analysis at UB will have access to the unit-record data.
-To protect confidentiality and guarantee that the results of this survey cannot influence personnel decisions about individual faculty members, Institutional Analysis staff will disseminate survey results only with data aggregated in cells of five respondents or more, so that individual faculty and individual departments cannot be identified.
+In a process approved by Harvard’s institutional review board, COACHE provided our campus with their summary report, as well as the confidential unit-record database, stripped of names and e-mail addresses.
+The data provided to UB have been be received and continue to be kept on a secure server with oversight by Craig Abbey, Vice Provost for Institutional Analysis and Planning.
+No administrators, staff or faculty member outside the Office of Institutional Analysis at UB have access to the unit-record data.
+To protect confidentiality and guarantee that the results of this survey cannot influence personnel decisions about individual faculty members, Institutional Analysis staff will make survey results available only with data aggregated in cells of five respondents or more, so that individual faculty and individual departments cannot be identified.

 More information about the summary report to the provost and optional reports for deans can be found on the COACHE reporting pages.

 COACHE questions are organized into constructs that explore different dimensions of the faculty experience.
 These constructs, or themes, include the Nature of Work in Research, Teaching, and Service, Personal and Family Policies, Benefits, Resources and Support, Mentoring, Interdisciplinary Work and Collaboration, Aspects of Leadership and Governance, Departmental Quality and Engagement, and Appreciation and Recognition.
-Answers to survey items that share a common theme will later be presented grouped together, and additionally averaged into benchmarks for particular areas of facutly work/life.
+Answers to survey items that share a common theme are presented grouped together, and averaged into benchmarks for particular areas of facutly work/life.

 In addition to the COACHE constructs, the UB Team developed a small number of custom questions to explore themes around the experience of COVID-19, efforts to increase diversity, shared governance, UB's Top-25 aspirations, and faculty awards.

-Institutional Analysis will provide secondary analysis of the results to explore and highlight broad patterns in the data and provide support in preparing visualizations that will be shared broadly with the campus community through various presentations and on this website.
-The Harvard/COACHE report and additional secondary analysis will be part of a campus-wide discussion of the results and a broad conversation on possible next steps.
+Institutional Analysis is able to provide secondary analysis of the results to explore and highlight broad patterns in the data and provide support in preparing visualizations that can be shared broadly with the campus community through various presentations and on this website.
+The Harvard/COACHE report and additional secondary analysis by faculty-led exploration teams serve as the starting point for a campus-wide discussion of the results and a broad conversation on possible next steps.
 These efforts will assist with planning and developing improved academic policies and practices across campus.